-State education board adopts $71 million funding formula for upcoming school year
+State education board increases funding formula by $71.3 million for upcoming school year

 Latest Weather Blog

-State education board adopts $71 million funding formula for upcoming school year
+State education board increases funding formula by $71.3 million for upcoming school year

-BATON ROUGE – The state’s Board of Elementary and Secondary Education approved a new statewide funding formula Wednesday that would see $71.3 million put toward employee pay, workforce development, tutoring and operational costs for the 2024-25 school year.
+BATON ROUGE – The state’s Board of Elementary and Secondary Education approved a new statewide funding formula Wednesday that would see an additional $71.3 million put toward employee pay, workforce development, tutoring and operational costs for the 2024-25 school year.

 The Minimum Foundation Program, which defines the cost of a minimum program of education for all public elementary and secondary schools in Louisiana, aligns with recommendations from the Louisiana Department of Education.
 School districts, charter schools, lab schools and state schools utilize MFP dollars to fund expenses.
+The MFP formula's total funding is over $4 billion.

 The key components include: